 Khao Sam Roi Yot National Park, directly translating to “Mountain of 300 peaks”, was founded in 1966 and is Thailand‘s first coastal national park.

 There are a few options for accommodation right within the park.
 Depending on your budget, you can stay in the nicer resorts, the bungalows along the coast, or to get the most bang for your baht (and get what I believe to be the best experience of the three ), you can rent a two-person tent and camp right on the beach for 200 baht a night!

 Things to do in Khao Sam Roi Yot

-Camp At Laem Sala Beach: If I had to choose my favorite thing to do in the park, it would be this.
-After a few too many days of partying on Khao San Road I found this calm, beautiful beach to be exactly what was needed.
-You can rent a two person tent there for 100 per person, and there’s a small restaurant right on the beach.
+If I had to choose my favourite thing to do in the national park, it would be this.
+After a few too many days of partying on Khao San Road, I found this calm, beautiful beach to be exactly what was needed.
+You can rent a two-person tent there for 100 Thai Baht per person, and there’s a small restaurant right on the beach.

-Camping at beautiful Laem Sala Beach
+Camping at beautiful Laem Sala Beach – an awesome experience!

 If you can get to there earlier in the morning, you’ll be able to see the sun cascading down directly on the pavilion and perhaps more importantly, you’ll be able to beat the hoards of tourists who arrive with the first waves of boats to the path’s entrance (this is the most popular place to visit in the park).

 Caves abound in Sam Roi Yot National Park

-See The Monkeys In The Mangroves: Just a bit further down the road from Khao Daeng Viewpoint, you’ll find The Mangrove Forest Nature Trail.
+Just a bit further down the road from Khao Daeng Viewpoint, you’ll find The Mangrove Forest Nature Trail.
 Admittedly, the mangroves aren’t what they used to be, and the boardwalk is in pretty bad shape.
-But despite the less-than-stellar condition of the area, you can rent kayaks for about 150 baht per person and make your way through the remaining mangroves (which are still quite beautiful).
+But despite the less-than-stellar condition of the area, you can rent kayaks for about 150 Thai baht per person and make your way through the remaining mangroves (which are still quite beautiful).

-Eat Local!
-Try Squid!
 There are tons of places to eat around the park, and since the park is so close to the water, seafood is served fresh daily.
 When camping on Laem Sala Beach, you’ll be able to see almost a dozen squid boats in the distance every night.
 So when you’re there, try some squid; you probably saw exactly where it came from!

 However, I highly recommend that you rent a motorbike near Pranburi and drive yourself to the park.
-Since the park is rather large, it’s convenient to have your own wheels (which should run you ~200 baht per day).
+Since the park is rather large, it’s much better for you to have your own wheels (which should cost you 200 Thai baht per day).
 If you’re new to hiring a motorbike in Thailand, read this guide.

-Where to Head Next?
+Where to head next?

 Heading North: About 40km north of the park, you’ll come across the coastal city of Hua Hin.
-The city has a wonderful night market and is the best place to catch a bus back north to Bangkok.
+The city has a wonderful night market and it’s the best place to catch a bus back north to Bangkok.

 Written by: Hey!
 My name is Mike!
 I’m 22 years young and after graduating college, I decided to hold off on finding a career in order to backpack Southeast Asia.